foldspace-stack/minio-deploy-action/README.md

 # Minio Deploy GitHub Action

+This is a fork from hkdobrev/minio-deploy-action with some minor changes.
 Run [minio client][] in GitHub Actions to deploy files to Minio object storage.

 It uses the `mc mirror --overwrite` command to deploy.